minibits-cash/minibits_wallet/README.md

 - [x] Local append-only backup of all ecash in a database separate from wallet storage
 - [x] Recovery tool to recover ecash from local backup
 - [x] Recover wallet in case spent ecash remain in the wallet due to an exception during a transaction
-- [ ] Off-device backup
+- [x] Off-device backup and recovery using 12 words based seed [✨ New!]
 - [ ] Smooth migration to another device

 Security and Privacy
-- [x] Optional AES encryption of wallet storage using a key stored in the device secure keychain
+- [x] Optional AES encryption of wallet storage using a key stored in the device secure key storage
 - [x] Use device biometry to login (if storage encryption is on)
-- [x] Tor daemon to connect to mints with .onion addresses [✨ New!, available in .apk version, download from Releases]
+- [x] Tor daemon to connect to mints with .onion addresses [✨ New!]

 Self-funding
 - [X] Donation for custom wallet name